 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit (not to exceed $2,750 for plan years beginning in 2021, the same as 2020).
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit (not to exceed $2,850 for plan years beginning in 2022, up from $2,750 for 2021).
 The plan pays or reimburses you for qualified medical expenses.
 (If you have an HSA, your FSA is limited to funding certain permitted expenses.)
 What you don’t use by the plan year’s end, you generally lose — though your plan might give you a 2½-month grace period to incur expenses to use up the previous year’s contribution.

 The top AMT rate is 28%, compared to the top regular ordinary-income tax rate of 37%.
 But the AMT rate typically applies to a higher taxable income base.

 The TCJA has increased the AMT exemptions through 2025.